Privacy Notice: Students

 Higher Education Students

-We are required to share information about higher education students with the Office for Students, the National Student Survey (NSS) and Destinations of Learners from Higher Education (DLHE) survey.
+We are required to share information about higher education students with the Office for Students, the Higher Education Statistical Agency (HESA) and participate in the National Student Survey (NSS) and Graduate Outcomes Survey (GOS) survey.
 We will also share information about you with those universities that validate the degrees we offer.

 Youth Support Services

 We are legally required to pass on certain information about you to Hampshire (or the local authority where you live) as it has legal responsibilities regarding the education or training of 13-19 year-olds.